An epicurean adventure to: The United Kingdom

 Variations

-- Skip the blanched almonds and add a different variety of nuts like pecans, walnuts or pistachios.
+- Skip the almonds and add a different variety of nuts like pecans, walnuts or pistachios.

-- Customise the warm spices mix by adding a pinch of cardamom, cloves or nutmeg.
+- Customise the warm spices mix by adding a pinch of cardamom, cloves or ginger.

 - Experiment with different types of spirits such as rum, whisky or even amaretto.